Nonmetricity theories and aspects of gauge symmetry: Discussion and conclusion

+\end{enumerate} Actual dimensionless and dimensionful constants -- called as ``bare constants'' -- are not transformed by the gauge transformations, in contrast to point dependent constants which are obtained as the product of a bare constant by an appropriate power of the (exponent of the) gauge scalar.
+In order to incorporate the standard model of elementary particles in a gauge invariant way into the theory, it suffices to promote the electroweak (EW) mass parameter $v_0$ to a point dependent quantity \cite{bars-turok}: $v_0\rightarrow v=v_0\exp{(\vphi/2)}$.
 We want to stress that the only way in which the standard unit of mass can be a point dependent quantity, as required by Weyl geometric laws, is that the particles of the SMP acquired point dependent masses as a result of the EW symmetry breaking procedure.
-This is what is achieved by the theory \eqref{iw-action} complemented with \eqref{higgs-lag}.
+This is what is achieved by the theory \cite{quiros-arxiv}.
 In this theory, as a result of EW symmetry breaking the Higgs acquires a point dependent VEV; $|H|=v_0\,e^{\vphi/2},$ so that the gauge bosons and fermions of the SMP acquire point-dependent masses.
 In particular Fermion fields $\psi$, acquire point dependent masses through Yukawa interactions of the form: $g_\psi\bar\psi H\psi$ ($g_\psi$ is a Yukawa coupling).
 Hence, the mass of the fermion: $m_\psi=g_\psi v_0\,e^{\vphi/2},$ is a point dependent quantity as well.
 The resulting gauge invariant theory of gravity and of the SMP, preserves the gauge symmetry even after $SU(2)\otimes U(1)$ symmetry breaking.
-This means that if this were the correct (classical) theory of gravity, gauge symmetry could be an actual symmetry of the laws of physics in our present universe \cite{quiros-arxiv}.
+This means that if this were the correct (classical) theory of gravity, gauge symmetry could be an actual symmetry of the laws of physics in our present Universe.